redsanket/spark/external/storm/guide/monitoring/index.rst

 - ``task-id`` (``-1`` for worker wide metrics)

 Customizing Metrics
 -------------------

 Storm metrics do not distinguish between an increment and a set once they get to the Collector.
-They also are very generic and could return complex objects like Maps, Lists, etc. To handle set vs. increment cases we created an ``AbsoluteNumber`` class, that when a metric returns this YAMAS will call ``set()`` instead of ``increment()``.
+They also are very generic and could return complex objects like Maps, Lists, etc. To handle set versus increment cases, we create an ``AbsoluteNumber`` class, that when a metric returns this YAMAS will call ``set()`` instead of ``increment()``.

 For more complex metrics you can subclass the collector and override::

     public boolean handleDataPoint(DataPoint dp, MonMetrics yamas) throws MonMetricsException;

-If the data point is something that you have handled yourself then return true, if it is something you want default behavior for then return false.
-Please do not send the metrics in your method, and do not change the dimensions.
-They are handled already and may cause problems.
+If the data point is something that you have handled yourself, then return true.
+Iff it is something you want default behavior for, then return false.
+Please do not send the metrics in your method and do not change the dimensions: They are handled already and may cause problems.

 System Metrics YAMAS Collector Already Handles